Rabcor/Hydra-Desktop/README.md

 Version: **Proof of Concept**

 This is where I will slowly build up the Hydra desktop environment, it will be based on Wayland, C and HUT and may possibly utilize python as a scripting language.
-I may port it or some of it's components to Windows.
+I may (or may not) port it or some of it's components to Windows.

 The goal of this desktop environment is of course to create that perfect desktop I always dreamed of when I switched over to Linux.